8 Books That Celebrate Complicated Women

 Esperanza Cordero is a young Mexican-Americna girl growing up poor in Chicago.
 Her story, rendered through a series of lyrical vignettes that alternately float through your hand and punch you in the gut, captures both the universal pathos of childhood, and the specificities of life as a Latinx girl moving into womanhood.

 “The boys and the girls live in separate worlds.
 The boys in their universe and we in ours,” Esperanza explains, early on in the book.
-Cisneros herself understood personally the feeling of otherness, and in this slim novella she gives voice to the push and pull of wanting to escape circumstance while also honoring heritage and identity.
-Buy it here.
+Cisneros herself understood personally the feeling of otherness, and in this slim novella she gives voice to the push and pull of wanting to escape circumstance while also honouring heritage and identity.

 Advertisement